 We offer a range of psychological treatment and therapy for adults, children, families, and couples.
-Some of our psychologists are featured below, and we offer other bespoke interventions relating to a range of issues including emotion/anger management, personality disorders or difficulties, and self-harm.
+We offer therapy drawn from a range of models, and bespoke interventions relating to a range of issues including emotion management, personality disorders or difficulties, and self-harm.
 We also deliver sex offender treatment, and other specific treatment such as aggression/anger management therapy.

 Our therapists offer treatment to private paying clients, and are also commissioned to provide intervention to organisations such as NHS patients.
 If you are interested as a potential client, or as a potential contracting organisation, then please read on and see what type of therapy we can offer.

 We are people as well as psychologists.
 Having worked in a range of clinical and forensic settings as well as in the community, our team members are experienced in working with people who have a wide range of difficulties.
 If you are reading this webpage you might be looking for treatment or you might be trying helping someone you know.
 You can be reassured that we will work to help create a treatment plan based on the client’s needs.
 We help people with their individual difficulties.
 You might be worried that treatment won’t be sensitive your gender needs.
 You can rest assured that if there are gender specific issues relating to your need for treatment, we can help.
 If it turns out we are not best placed to help you we will do our best to signpost you to someone who is best placed to help you.
 By contacting us we can discuss with you what treatment may help, and you will be taking a big step towards making the changes you want to make through therapy.